-- NPS; generate referrals automatically when someone provides a high NPS score.
+NPS; generates referrals automatically when someone provides a high NPS score.

-- Email and SMS templates; use standardised templates to ensure you can engage consistently and at scale.
+Email and SMS templates; use standardized templates to ensure you can engage consistently and at scale.

 Rule #4: Your data + AI = rocket fuel for sales performance

-If you’ve been diligent about data capture and measurement, you’ll have a solid foundation to make AI predictions with.
+If you’ve been diligent about data capture and measurement, you’ll have a solid foundation to make AI predictions.
 This has powerful implications for fitness operators.
-For instance, you can use AI’s predictions to accurately score leads based on their expected LTV and probability of closing, allowing you to prioritise these leads in your sales process.
+For instance, you can use AI’s predictions to accurately score leads based on their expected LTV and probability of closing, allowing you to prioritize these leads in your sales process.